AleksiSupikoski/NiFi-Big-Data-Batch-Ingestion/logs/logs-info.md

 I didn't use these logs to analyze the data, but the ui interface of the NiFi, but decided to upload them anyways.
+There are not all logs included here, as i have already deleted them before realising that i could include them here.